Stolichnaya: United States

 PepsiCo had been the distributor of Stolichnaya based on an agreement with the Soviet government.
 The change in control of the trademarks and production facilities led to several lawsuits over which company could market vodka under the Stolichnaya name in the United States.
 On November 20, 1992, a US federal judge ruled that PepsiCo could maintain the exclusive right to the name in the United States, because allowing others to market under the name would bring a "risk of irreparable harm" to the trademark.

 In 2009 William Grant & Sons signed an agreement with SPI Group to distribute Stolichnaya in the United States, taking over from PepsiCo.
 The William Grant & Sons distribution contract expired on December 31, 2013, and was not renewed, due to the desire of the SPI Group to manage its brand directly.

 In 2006 FKP Sojuzplodoimport brought an action against the owner of the mark Spirits International N.V., et al. in 2005.
 The district court dismissed almost all claims on a motion to dismiss, holding that the incontestable status of the registration meant that FKP Sojuzplodoimport couldn't challenge ownership.
 However, in 2009, the Court of Appeals for the Second Circuit overturned that decision, stating that FKP Sojuzplodoimport could challenge the validity of the assignment of the trademark.

 In 2011, after examining the grant given to FKP Sojuzplodoimport by the Russian government, the district court held, and the appeals court affirmed in 2013, that the Russian government had not transferred full ownership of the marks to FKP Sojuzplodoimport, so FKP Sojuzplodoimport wasn't the registrant of the mark.
 Since FKP Sojuzplodoimport had dismissed all claims except for infringement of a registered mark, it did not have standing and the case was dismissed.

 FKP Sojuzplodoimport and the Russian government then signed a new document that assigned the trademarks to FKP Sojuzplodoimport in every way possible, and FKP Sojuzplodoimport filed a new lawsuit against Spirits International N.V.
 In 2014 the district court heard testimony from experts on Russian law and reached the conclusion that, under Russian law, FKP Sojuzplodoimport could only manage property, not own it and, therefore, FKP Sojuzplodoimport did not have standing.
 However, in 2016, that decision was vacated by the Court of Appeals and the case went back to the district court.

-On December 2, 2024, Stoli Group USA announced that they had filed for Chapter 11 bankruptcy protection citing slowing demand for spirits, a cyberattack, and conflicts with Russia in court.
+On December 2, 2024, Stoli Group USA announced that they had filed for Chapter 11 bankruptcy protection, citing slowing demand for spirits, a cyberattack, and conflicts with Russia in court.
+On January 15, 2026, Stoli Group USA converted their Chapter 11 case to a Chapter 7 bankruptcy liquidation after their bankruptcy plan was rejected by a bankruptcy judge.